valkey-io/valkey-doc/docs/data-types/strings.md

     3) "Vanth"
 {{< /clients-example >}}

-When `MGET` is used, Redis returns an array of values.
+When `MGET` is used, Valkey returns an array of values.

 ### Strings as counters
-Even if strings are the basic values of Redis, there are interesting operations you can perform with them.
+Even if strings are the basic values of Valkey, there are interesting operations you can perform with them.
 For instance, one is atomic increment:

 {{< clients-example set_tutorial incr >}}